 If the previous steps aren’t applicable to your iPhone, then follow these steps instead:

 - Press and hold the Top button and either Volume button until the Power Off slider appears.

 - Drag the slider to power off your device completely.

 - After 30 seconds, press and hold the Top button again until the Apple logo appears

 If Siri stops working and that it seemed to be stuck, then performing a forced restart on your iPhone is recommended.
-This is likely what your iPhone needs if the Touch ID isn’t working because the phone got stuck after the iOS 13 update implementation.
+This is likely what your iPhone needs if the Touch ID isn’t working because the phone got stuck.
 Here’s how it’s done: